SESYNC-ci/sesync-ci.github.io/blog/_drafts/rslurm.md

 ### Extract job output and clean up temporary files

-Once your job is complete you can pull the output back into your R environment using `get_slurm_out()`:
+Once your job is complete, you can pull the output back into your R environment using `get_slurm_out()`:

 ```
 output <- get_slurm_out(my_job)